Intergenerational Mobility Trends and the Changing Role of Female Labor: Explaining the Rise in Intergenerational Income Persistence

-The method described so far addresses the problem of unrepresentative maternal earnings: if trends in intergenerational rank correlations in latent economic status between mothers and sons resemble income rank correlations between fathers and sons, it stands to reason that the upward trend in mother-son earnings correlations can be attributed to increased economic opportunities of women, and subsequently less attenuation bias.
-In order to understand whether daughter-father correlations are subject to the same issue (and bias in estimation), we repeat the above procedure for daughters and approximate their economic status with income, education, and occupations.\footnote{We refrain from estimating mother-daughter correlations in latent economic status, since this would require a method to adjust for measurement error in both the dependent and independent variables.} Since the LW method addresses measurement error in the right-hand-side (independent) variable, this requires ``flipping'' the intergenerational model (eq. \ref{rank_equation}), and estimating rank associations between fathers and their daughters:
+The method described so far addresses the problem of unrepresentative maternal realized income.
+To understand whether daughter-father correlations are subject to the same issue, we repeat the above procedure for daughters and approximate their potential income with realized income, education, and occupations.\footnote{We refrain from estimating mother-daughter correlations in latent income potential, since this would require a method to adjust for measurement error in both the dependent and independent variables.} Since the LW method addresses measurement error in the right-hand-side (independent) variable, this requires ``flipping'' the intergenerational model (eq. \ref{rank_equation}), and estimating rank associations between fathers and their daughters:

 This has only minor impacts on the year-specific IRA estimates and does not alter the trend.
 Apart from this first step, we proceed in an identical manner to the son-mother estimation.